YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario15/README.md

 +----------+----------------+--------------------------------------+--------+---------+
 ```

-We can now create a Kubernetes Storage Class that does not point to a particular Trident Backend.
+We can now create a Kubernetes Storage Class that does not necessarily point to a particular Trident Backend.
 One could decide to also implement topology at the Storage Class level (cf the _sc_east_ & _sc_west_ yaml files for examples.)

 ```bash